Content Warning: This episode may include themes of electrocution and a gun mention.

 Cats are terrible creatures.
 They travel through space by blinking.
-They record the crimes of the universe in their glassy, emotionless eyes, eyes which I cannot access.
+They record the crimes of the universe in their glassy, emotionless eyes.
 They commune in Distant Kazanth and hold their dark parliament.
 They kill and destroy for sport.
 They look on that which is indescribable and show no fear or respect.
 If we do not flee from them outright, they at least make us uncomfortable.

 They also smell bad.